 In some cases, it may be easier (based on company culture) to get approval for one-time large costs (capital expense) than getting approved for a higher annual operational budget.

-Is this a reputable Cloud?
+Is This a Reputable Cloud?

 Okay, this may seem pretty basic, but how long has this company been in the cloud arena?
 How many customers are they supporting?
-Once you’ve determined they’ve been around for a while and you won’t be one of their first customers, you’ll want to ask about downtime and disaster recovery — How much downtime has the company experienced over the past 6 months?
-What is the Cloud provider’s DR (disaster recovery) strategy, and how fault-tolerant is their design?
+Once you’ve determined they’ve been around for a while and you won’t be one of their first customers, you’ll want to ask about downtime and disaster recovery.
+How much downtime has the company experienced over the past 6 months?
+What is the cloud provider’s DR (disaster recovery) strategy, and how fault-tolerant is their design?

 Moving to the cloud is a big step—it shapes your IT strategy for the foreseeable future, so it makes sense to take your time and do your research before making a decision.

 Talk to Your Peers

 In addition to asking your vendor the questions above and talking to references, be sure to leverage as many of your counterparts as possible.
 Be active in the Quest Community, including conferences like Collaborate and InFocus.
 These events offer an excellent opportunity for networking.
 You can also participate in special interest groups (SIGs) and regional user groups (RUGs).

 When talking to your peers, make sure you’re prepared to hear both the good AND the bad about the cloud.
-Cloud technology can’t be all roses; there are some warts with every process—but it’s best to walk into any Cloud situation with your eyes wide open to any potential drawbacks, and be able to make an informed decision.
+Cloud technology can’t be all roses—there are some thorns with every process—but it’s best to walk into any cloud situation with your eyes wide open to any potential drawbacks, and the ability to make an informed decision.

 Start with Baby Steps

-If you’re at the point where you’re pretty sure that cloud could be a viable option for you, consider dipping your toe in the water before making the dive — try smaller “cloud investments” by starting with products like Oracle Mobile Cloud Services or Oracle’s Internet of Things Cloud Service.
+If you’re at the point where you’re pretty sure that the cloud could be a viable option for you, consider dipping your toe in the water before making the dive.
+Try smaller “cloud investments” by starting with products like Oracle Mobile Cloud Services or Oracle’s Internet of Things Cloud Service.
 This option allows you to verify that your answers above about user acceptance, cultural readiness, and budgeting were accurate.
 If they weren’t, it gives you some time to help the organization adapt.
 Then, as you see more value and organizationally become more comfortable with the cloud, you can gradually increase your IT investment.